11 Signs Your Long-Term Relationship Might Really Just Be A Friendship

 2. There's A Total Lack Of Passion

 A lack of passion is issue that may mean this thing is just a friendship.
-As speaker and counselor Davida Rappaport tells me, there may be months going by without sex or any type of affection.
+As speaker and counselor Davida Rappaport tells me, there may be months going by without physical intimacy or any type of affection.
 If other issues, like depression, have been ruled out, then it may be you've two have simply lost that spark.

 3. You're The Only One Making Any Effort